This post may contain affiliate links. Learn more.

 Equipment

-You will need one large mixing bowl, a wooden spoon, a fork and a 2lb loaf baking tin (approx 23cm long x 11cm wide x 7cm high / 8” x 4” x 3”).
+- A 2lb loaf tin (approx 23cm long x 11cm wide x 7cm high / 8” x 4” x 3”) lined with parchment paper

 Steps

-Make sure to head to the recipe card below for the full recipe and instructions for making this banana pumpkin bread vegan recipe!
+Make sure to head to the recipe card below for the full recipe and instructions for making this vegan banana pumpkin bread recipe!

-3. Stir the mixture together.
+STEP 2.
+Stir the mixture together.

-4. Add the flour and stir gently until just combined.
+STEP 3.
+Add the flour and stir gently until just combined.

 Tip: It’s important not to overmix or beat the mixture here because this can result in dense banana bread.
 Stir it together gently until just combined, with no pockets of dry flour remaining.

-6. Let the banana bread cool in the tin for at least 10 minutes before removing it and placing it on a cooling rack.
+STEP 5.
+Let the banana bread cool in the tin for at least 10 minutes before removing it and placing it on a cooling rack.

 Variations